 The treatment for CNS lupus varies, depending on the symptoms experienced by the patient.

 Low white blood cell counts may increase the risk for infection.
 Low platelet counts may increase the risk of bleeding.
 When red blood cell counts are low it is called anemia.
-People with chronic disease who consistently experience inflammation throughout the body may be more at risk for a type of anemia called "anemia of chronic disease."
+People with chronic disease who consistently experience inflammation throughout the body may be more at risk for a type of anemia called "anemia of chronic inflammation."
 There is also an increased risk of anemia in those with kidney disease.
-Another cause of anemia is hemolysis, where the red blood cell count decreases due to red blood cells popping and dying.
+Another cause of anemia is hemolysis, where the red blood cell count decreases due to red blood cells coming apart.
 Symptoms of anemia may include fatigue, lightheadedness, and more.

-Phlebotomy (a blood test) is used to determine if lupus is impacting the blood.
+Phlebotomy (blood draw) is used to determine whether lupus is impacting the blood.
 In rare instances, a patient may require a bone marrow biopsy.

 In some cases, there may be no action taken in terms of treatment.
-Other treatments include steroids or other lupus medications such as Cellcept or Imuran.
+Other treatments include steroids or other lupus medications such as Cellcept, Imuran, Rituximab, or intravenous immunoglobulin.

-Harmony is a 36-year-old African American woman who has had SLE for 18 years.
+Harmony is a 36-year-old woman who has had lupus for 18 years.
 Harmony presented with a number of symptoms including: